oroinc/documentation/user/back-office/system/payment-rules/index.rst

 To define which columns to show in the table, click |IcSettings| above the table on the far right:

-* To choose the columns to be displayed in the table, select the check box next to the required column under **Show**.
-Clear the check box to make the column disappear from the table.
+* To choose the columns to be displayed in the table, select the checkbox next to the required column under **Show**.
+Clear the checkbox to make the column disappear from the table.

 * To change the order of the columns, click |IcReorder| next to the name of the column you wish to move, hold the mouse button and drag the column to the required position.